 Within the OSCE, Austria, Finland, and Turkey launched a joint initiative for the adoption of an OSCE-wide Action Plan on the Implementation of Resolution 1325 (WAP) at the OSCE Ministerial Council in Dublin in December 2012.
 The draft aims at mainstreaming the resolution's contents and objectives in all relevant areas of work of the OSCE as well as promoting the development of National Actions Plans by OSCE Member States.
 In June 2013, Austria, together with Finland, Kazakhstan and Turkey, presented a revised version of the draft WAP.
 Since then Austria, has continued to promote and call for the adoption of an OSCE-wide action plan in the OSCE, including through a joint statement with Finland, Kazakhstan and Turkey at the 832th OSCE Forum for Security Cooperation (FSC) and a statement by the OSCE Men Engage Network at the 487th OSCE FSC.
 Moreover, Austria has made the implementation of UNSCR 1325 a priority under the Austrian OSCE Chairmanship 2017, with a specific focus on mainstreaming a gender perspective and increasing women's participation across all elements of the conflict cycle, as well as the role of the media in implementing UNSCR 1325.
 Among the activities on UNSCR 1325 organized and supported by the Austrian OSCE Chairmanship are an event on gender in operations, a high-level retreat on successful peace processes and inclusion of women, and a gender equality review conference, which among other topics will address ways to increase women's participation in the security sector.
-In October 2108, the Austrian Ministry of Defence supported a shared conference under Italian OSCE Chairmanship concerning "Women in the Security Sector: Challenges and Opportunities for the OSCE Area and Beyond" by facilitating a panel discussion on "The correlation between women's participation in the security sector and operational effectiveness".
-In 2018, upon request of the "OSCE Office for Democratic Institutions and Human Rights" (ODIHR), the Austrian Ministry of Defence contributed to the ODIHR questionnaire on women in armed forces which is trying to map the inclusion and situation of women in the armed forces.

 Continuing Austria's efforts to promote the implementation of UNSCR 1325, in preparation of the High-level Review on UNSCR 1325 and as a contribution to the Global Study on UNSCR 1325 and the Beijing +20 campaign of UN Women, the symposium "Enhancing Women's Share in Peace and Security" was organized.
 The two-day symposium, which took place in November 2014 in Vienna, brought together international experts from politics, governments, the military, academia, the media and civil society and set out to discuss major achievements, remaining challenges and emerging priorities in the implementation of UNSCR 1325, as well as providing recommendations for the way ahead.
-The key findings of the symposium are reflected in a policy paper, which has also been circulated as a Security Council document on 27 February 2015 under the symbol S/2015/142.
+The key findings of the symposium are reflected in a policy paper, which has also been circulated as a Security Council document on 27 February 2015 under the symbol S/2015/142 and which even five years later is highly remains highly topical